Sideritis

-Sideritis, also known as ironwort, mountain tea, and shepherd's tea, is a genus of flowering plants known for their use as herbal medicine, commonly as an herbal tea.
+Sideritis, also known as ironwort, mountain tea and shepherd's tea, is a genus of flowering plants known for their use as herbal medicine, commonly as a herbal tea.
 They are abundant in Mediterranean regions, the Balkans, the Iberian Peninsula and Macaronesia, but can also be found in Central Europe and temperate Asia.

 History and etymology

 In Greek, "sideritis" (Gr: σιδηρίτις) can be literally translated as "he who is made of iron".
 The plant was known to ancient Greeks, specifically Pedanius Dioscorides and Theophrastus.
 Although Dioscorides describes three species, only one (probably S. scordioides) is thought to belong to Sideritis.
 In ancient times "sideritis" was a generic reference for plants capable of healing wounds caused by iron weapons during battles.
 However, others hold that the name stems from the shape of the sepal, which resembles the tip of a spear.

 Taxonomy

 In 2002, molecular phylogenetic research found Sideritis and five other genera to be embedded in Stachys.
 Further studies will be needed before Stachys, Sideritis, and their closest relatives can be revised.

 Some schemes recognize and categorize up to 319 distinct species, subspecies, ecotypes, forms or cultivars, including: